taganz/taganz.github.io/index.md

     - Producing multimedia enciclopedias from 2001 to 20104

 - [veintinueve](http://www.veintinueve.com/)
-    - veintinueve was one of the first ebook stores in Spain (2001)
+    - Veintinueve was one of the first ebook stores in Spain (2001)

 ---

 ### Home projects